Pausanias Analysis

 English Translation

 Above the marketplace there is a spring of water in a well, and the well has a roof and columns supporting the roof to provide shade from the sun.
 Not far above the well is a tomb constructed of stones gathered at random.
-They say that here the sons of Iphitus were buried: one, having returned safely from Ilium, died at home, while Schedius, they say, met his end in Trojan territory, but his bones also were brought back home.
+They say that here the sons of Iphitos were buried: one, having returned safely from Ilium, died at home, while Schedios, they say, met his end in Trojan territory, but his bones also were brought back home.

 Proper Nouns